Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Introduction

-We demonstrate the effectiveness of this approach through a comprehensive case study\footnote{Code and dataset will be released upon publication.} of Meta political advertisements, taken one month before the 2024 US Presidential Election.
+We demonstrate the effectiveness of this approach through a comprehensive case study of Meta political advertisements, taken one month before the 2024 US Presidential Election\footnote{Code and dataset are publicly available here: \url{https://github.com/alexander-brady/llm-topic-synthesis}}.
 We uncover a diverse political issue taxonomy that captures the topical landscape of the electoral campaign.
 We further extend our analysis by examining the moral framings underlying these ads, under the lens of Moral Foundation Theory~\cite{haidt2007morality,haidt2004intuitive}.
-By analyzing how different political actors segment and appeal to voter demographics, our work provides valuable insights into contemporary campaign tactics while offering a methodological contribution that bridges traditional topic modeling with the interpretive capabilities of LLMs.
-Our contributions include: \begin{enumerate} \item A flexible framework for interpretable topic modeling that requires no human intervention. \item A dynamic taxonomy of political issues and moral foundations, generated from unlabeled data with no seed set. \item Systematic analysis of targeting strategies in political social media advertising. \item Curate and release the 2024 US presidential election dataset to support future research. \end{enumerate}
+By analyzing how different political actors segment and appeal to voter demographics, the case study illustrates the types of substantive insights enabled by the proposed framework.
+Our contributions include: \begin{enumerate} \item A general, seed-free, LLM-guided framework for interpretable topic taxonomy induction from unlabeled corpora without human intervention. \item An iterative topic synthesis mechanism that yields more consistent and better-aligned topic labels than classical topic models and single-shot LLM labeling under human evaluation. \item A real world political advertising case study used to validate the framework and illustrate its analytical affordances. \item Release of a curated dataset of 2024 U.S. presidential election ads to support future research. \end{enumerate}